 So this is how you can improve your body language with three very simple steps.
 So here we saw some essential skills, yeah, lesson over… yippee!
 So here you saw some really useful, essential skills like showing empathy, resolving conflict, asking great questions, listening to others, and using your body language correctly.

-These are some of the skills we did not learn in our schools, which is why I have seen so many young people who have just passed out from school.
+These are some of the skills we did not learn in our schools, which is why I have seen so many young people who have just passed out of school.
 And they have absolutely no understanding of the practical problems the world is going to face for them.

 So, for this very reason, I've made this special session with you so that you won't face any trouble in your workplace or in your day-to-day dealings.
-But I genuinely believe that some of you have been benefited from this.
+But I genuinely believe that some of you have benefited from this.
 And you will try to develop and cultivate these skills to have a better hand at dealing with practical problems through practical solutions.

 Personality Development Tips pdf